ThH00/ThH00.github.io/2025-06-dynamics/syllabus.md

 O. M. O’Reilly, Engineering Dynamics: A Primer, Third Edition Springer-Verlag, New York, 2019.

-The electronic version of this text is available for free [here](???).
-You will need to install the [UC Berkeley Library Proxy](???) to be able to view the book from oﬀ-campus.
-Alternatively, you can try going through the Springer Electronic Book Package link located [here](???), which requires a UC Berkeley CalNet Login to access.
+The electronic version of this text is available for free [here](https://doi.org/10.1007/978-3-030-11745-0).
+You will need to install the [UC Berkeley Library Proxy](https://www.lib.berkeley.edu/help/proxy-server) to be able to view the book from oﬀ-campus.

 Problem set problems will be assigned from